irem-yigit/booker-app/README.md

-# Goodreads App
+# Booker App

-Goodreads App is a backend application developed with Java Spring Boot.
+Booker App is a backend application developed with Java Spring Boot.
 It is the graduation project of the Java backend academy organized by Sisterslab.
 This API provides features such as book recommendations, reviews, and reading lists for book lovers.

 ## Technologies